-Alex Hagan serves as the head of the litigation group at Ellis & Winters.
-His practice includes product liability defense, as well as the defense of laboratories, hospitals, nursing homes, and individual health care providers.
-Alex also has extensive commercial litigation experience, representing software manufacturers, retail chains, and other product manufacturers in contract, trademark, and employment disputes.
-Alex has considerable jury trial experience in tort and commercial matters in both state and federal court.
+Alex Hagan is the firm’s managing partner and chief executive officer, and also serves as the head of the management committee.
+Previously, he served as head of the trial and litigation practice for 10 years.
+Alex’s practice includes product liability defense, as well as the defense of academic institutions, religious organizations, and health care providers.
+He also has extensive commercial litigation experience, representing software manufacturers, retail chains, and other product manufacturers in contract, trademark, and employment disputes.
+He has considerable jury trial experience in tort and commercial matters in both state and federal courts.

-Alex has been selected as a North Carolina Litigation Star by Benchmark Litigation in the 2016 through 2020 editions.
-In 2015, he was named the Raleigh “Lawyer of the Year” by The Best Lawyers in America® in the category of Personal Injury Litigation – Defendants.
-He has also been listed in Best Lawyers for Medical Malpractice Law – Defendants since 2006.
+Alex has been selected as a North Carolina Litigation Star by Benchmark Litigation in the 2016 through 2024 editions.
+He has also been listed in The Best Lawyers in America® for Medical Malpractice Law – Defendants since 2006.
+In 2015, 2022, and for 2023 he was named the Raleigh “Lawyer of the Year” by Best Lawyers in America in the category of Personal Injury Litigation – Defendants, and in 2021 as Raleigh “Lawyer of the Year” for Medical Malpractice Litigation – Defendants.
 Alex has appeared in North Carolina Super Lawyers Magazine since 2006 and maintains a peer review rating of AV® in Martindale-Hubbell.